 See below for the list of farmers markets we are attending this season!
 We will be bringing a different variety of bread each week to the markets.

 Be sure to pre order on our site ahead of time for fast pick up and to ensure your bread!
 When checking out you can choose which market you would like to pick up.
 You can pre order anything on our site two days before the market, after that you can still pre order the breads we will be bringing.

-Here are the breads we are bringing to the markets this week 8/3:
+Here is what we are bringing this week of 10/5:

 South Milwaukee Downtown Market

 Saturday, 8:00am – 12:00pm

 (Fondy Market technically starts at 7am, however we will be there at 9am)

 Making bread has always been a process.
 It isn’t something that can be done in 30 minutes or even in an hour, when the goal is to allow the bread to ferment over the period of at least a day to develop a depth of flavor.